changyanchuan/TrajCL/readme.md

 If you're working on a graduation project or trying to compare a SOTA trajectory similarity method in a paper, I recommend checking out my latest work, [TSMini](https://github.com/changyanchuan/TSMini).
 It's not only methodologically simpler, but I also refactored a lot of the code in this repo, so it runs much faster with lower memory overall.

-The experimental results are very strong — honestly better than many existing methods — but for some reason, the paper just hasn’t been accepted yet.
-I’m not sure why.
+The experimental results are very strong — honestly better than many existing methods.
+With little luck, the paper just hasn’t been accepted yet.
 Thank you.

 ------------------------------------------